python-attrs/cattrs/docs/structuring.rst

 ``cattrs`` can deduce only instances of ``A`` will contain `x`, only instances of ``B`` will contain ``y``, etc. A disambiguation function using this information will then be generated and cached.
-This will happen automatically, the first time an appropriate union is loaded.
+This will happen automatically, the first time an appropriate union is structured.

 ``attrs`` classes